 The effects of large amounts of alcohol consumed in a short period can cause the tissues of the brain to become overwhelmed, causing electrical disturbances and seizures.
 Although seizures are rarely life-threatening, they can cause severe brain disturbances and require medical treatment to ensure there are no long-lasting effects.

 Unconsciousness is one of the primary signs of alcohol poisoning and may cause people in the group with the person to seek medical attention for them.
-If the person cannot be roused by normal means, you should immediately call for medical help.
+If the person cannot be roused by reasonable means, you should immediately call for medical help.
 Immediate treatment can save lives.

 If someone you love has experienced one or more episodes of alcohol poisoning, he or she may have an alcohol dependence problem that requires inpatient treatment to deal with a number of issues surrounding the problem.
 Contact a qualified treatment counselor at Best Drug Rehabilitation and let them help you find an effective treatment program to deal with the dependency issue.
 They can answer any questions you may have.